 - Preheat the oven to 350 degrees F. Grease and flour two 6-inch round metal cake pans.

-- Sift your cake flour and weight it to make sure you are using 114 grams, then sift together the flour and baking powder.
+- Sift your cake flour and weigh it to make sure you are using 114 grams, then sift together the flour and baking powder.
 Add the salt and stir until thoroughly blended.

-- Using the whisk attachment of a stand mixer, beat the egg whites until stiff peaks form, then scrape them into a bowl and set aside.
-Using the same mixing bowl (no need to clean it) and the paddle attachment, beat the butter until creamy.
+- In a mixing bowl, using an electric mixer, beat the butter until creamy.
 Add the sugar and continue to beat for about 3 minutes, scraping the bowl often.
 Add the egg yolks, one at a time, beating until blended, then beat in the vanilla.

 - Fold the flour mixture into the butter mixture alternately with the sour cream, scraping bowl often.
 When everything is thoroughly blended, beat with the electric mixer for 30-40 seconds, scraping bowl.